nylas/exchangelib/README.rst

     #
     # If you want to access other folders, you can either traverse the account.folders dictionary, or find
     # the folder by name, starting at a direct or indirect parent of the folder you want to find.
 To search
-    # the full folder hirarchy, start the search from account.root:
+    # the full folder hierarchy, start the search from account.root:
     python_dev_mail_folder = account.root.get_folder_by_name('python-dev')
     # If you have multiple folders with the same name in your folder hierarchy, start your search further down
     # the hierarchy: